gateway-church/SASSGrid/README.md

 ```

 #### @mixin outer-glow
-Used to create a subtle outer-glow effect similar to Adobe's Photoshop
+Used to create a subtle outer-glow effect similar to Adobe's Photoshop.

 | Argument | Values                                                        | Default           |
 | -------- | :------                                                       | :-------          |